mntmn/merlinbitte/README.md

     cd ../merlinbitte
     make -f Makefile_osx

 On Linux, you need at least GCC 4.7.
-This was tested with Debian 7.0 testing.
+This was tested with Debian 7.0 testing and on Arch Linux.

     sudo apt-get install libsdl-dev  # (debian linux) sudo pacman install sdl          # (arch linux)